kavli-ntnu/dj-docs/docs/imaging/basics.rst

 * While the pipeline is working hard  adding your cells, you can take a well deserved break and check the progress by, for example, following these steps:

-    * Identify the *Session hash* of your session by filtering under *Sessions* in the imaging web GUI.
+    * Identify the *Recording hash* of your session by filtering under *Recordings* in the imaging web GUI.
     * Execute these commands within a jupyter notebook, using your session hash between the double quotes: